hsakamotoFG/speaking-meeting-bot/README.md

 # Speaking Bot

-Deploy AI-powered meeting agents that can join and participate in online meetings.
+Deploy AI-powered meeting agents that can join and participate in Zoom and Microsoft Teams (and soon on Teams!).
 These agents have distinct personalities and can engage in conversations based on predefined personas defined in Markdown files.

 ## Overview